Seabreeze Amusement Park: History

-Rides and Attractions
+Current rides and attractions

-Seabreeze features 25 amusement park rides and water park.
+Seabreeze Amusement Park features 25 amusement park rides and water park.
 The amusement park is home to a variety of roller coasters and rides, food concessions, midway games, an arcade, a museum, live entertainment, and picnic areas.
 The water park features a variety of waterslides, a lazy river, spraygrounds, a wave pool, sunbathing areas, a bathhouse, a retail location, and food outlets.